dmfs/tempomate/README.md

 [Support Jira + Tempo Cloud](https://github.com/dmfs/tempomate/issues/45), especially if you're able to donate money and/or test accounts.

+## Sponsor

+If Tempomate saves you time, effort or frustration by simplifying time tracking with Tempo Time Sheets, consider becoming a sponsor to support its continued development.
+Your sponsorship helps ensure ongoing maintenance, new features, and smoother integration with GNOME Shell.
+For individuals or organizations, I can provide invoices for contributions.

 ## License

 Copyright (C) 2024 dmfs GmbH